Project Runway season 13: Designer progress

 In episode 2, Tim Navarro, Nzinga Knight, and Emmanuel Tobias were the 3 designers who were eliminated before the final 16 were officially participants of the show.

 In episode 3, the judges thought Sandhya had the weakest look on her team, which had the lowest score.
 She could have gone home if she didn't have immunity.
 They also told Angela that her team could have won if her look had not pulled down their score.

 In episode 4, Heidi stated that Amanda was lucky to have immunity because none of the judges liked her look.

-In episode 8, Tim Gunn decided to retroactively use his "Tim Gunn Save" on Char, canceling out her elimination in episode 6.
+In episode 8, Tim Gunn decided to retroactively use his "Tim Gunn Save" on Char, canceling out her elimination in challenge 6 (episode 7).

 In episode 13, there was no winner announced in the challenge.
 Heidi only announced that Kini, Sean, Amanda and Char will go to fashion week.
 But the critique shows the judges like the work by Kini, Sean and Amanda.

 The designer won Project Runway Season 13.

 The designer advanced to Fashion Week.